-A cafe run by the deaf-mute community is probably one you haven’t heard of.
-A colleague of mine, who recently did an inspiring story on the plight of this group, took me to DIB Coffees of Hawaii in Damansara Perdana for lunch one afternoon.
+A colleague of mine, who recently did an inspiring story on the plight of the deaf-mute community, took me to DIB Coffees of Hawaii in Damansara Perdana for lunch one afternoon.
 The name stands for Deaf in Business, and is almost entirely staffed by deaf-mute employees.

 The brainchild of passionate entrepreneur Allen Teh, DIB serves coffee and Western food, and first opened it’s doors in 2011.
 It currently has nine deaf and two able-bodied staff members.
 His story is truly an inspiring one, as he invested a lot of his life savings (more than half a mil) into helping and empowering this community.